AGU-Data/agu-data.github.io/pages/about.md

 tags: [About]
 ---

-AGU’s Data and Software Sharing website provides the Earth, space, and environmental science community with information on the latest work within AGU’s Data Leadership program as well as highlights and links from other community work around best practices that support management, preservation, sharing, and citation of data and software.
+AGU’s Data Leadership Program website provides the Earth, space, and environmental science community with information on the latest work within AGU’s Data Leadership Program as well as highlights and links from other community work around best practices that support management, preservation, sharing, and citation of data and software.

 <u>AGU’s Data Leadership Team:</u>